sdgis-edu-tud/fair-data-publication-groupb/README.md

 Single versions of the dataset.

 ## 3.1 File List
-"UPDATE FILE NAME.gpkg":
+_"synthetic_MCDA_map.gpkg"_:
-This file contains Normalized Data on Biodiversity, Climate Adaptation & Quality of Life Along the streams in Poznań
+This file contains Normalized Data on Biodiversity, Climate Adaptation & Quality of Life Along the streams in Poznań The file also contains Aggregated Data for each category.

 ## 3.2 Relationship between files:
-The geopackage contains a single spatial layer with all metrics as attributes.
+The geopackage contains a single spatial layer with all variables as attributes.

 ## 3.3 File formats and naming conventions
 ### 3.3.1 File formats